 PSHE (Personal, Social, Health and Economics education)

 PSHE education in school is promoted through our wide and varied curriculum which is carefully planned to enhance the children’s personal, social, emotional and economic development.

 At Golcar J, I & N School, we use the PSHE Association’s three core themes: Health and Wellbeing, Relationships and Living in the Wider World.
 These three themes form part of a developmental, spiral curriculum.
 This means that the same key principles are revisited each year but are taken a step further to build upon the children’s knowledge and understanding.
 They permeate school life and are discussed regularly in assemblies and lessons, forming part of our day to day vocabulary.

 Health and Wellbeing

 Children will be following the thematic model document for health and wellbeing.
 There is no sensitive subject matter to inform you of at this time.
-During the first half term (Easter to May half term), children will be exploring healthy and unhealthy choices in relation to food, exercise and sleep.
+During the first half term, children will be exploring healthy and unhealthy choices in relation to food, exercise and sleep.
 They will also discuss habits and the positive and negative effects these can have on a healthy lifestyle.
 In addition to this, we will discuss feelings and strategies to identify, talk about and manage their feelings.